DecisionsDev/sample-blockchain-vehicle-lifecycle/README.md

 You need to have IBM ODM 8.9.0 installed on your machine.
 Please refer to your company-specific instructions to have access to this product and install it on your computer.

-The following prerequisite are required:
+The following prerequisites are required:

 Operating Systems: Ubuntu Linux 14.04 / 16.04 LTS (both 64-bit), or Mac OS 10.12
   - sw_vers